Healthy Homes Assessment Twyford

 What We Do

-As building inspectors, we deal with all the aspects associated with professional house inspects.
-We are here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we deal with all the components that come with expert home Inspections.
+We’re there to make sure you make the best decision when purchasing your next property.

-We are serious about your investment We will conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun parts of purchasing or owning the home.
+We value your money and conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning the home.

-We are specialised in a range of solutions to ensure you are fully informed of the condition of any property you may be thinking of buying or selling and also other solutions.
+We specialise in a range of services to make sure that you are completely informed of the condition of any property you might be thinking of buying or selling and also other services.

-With our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into your document, you are able to actually see any issues identified.
-Thanks to our detailed reporting it is not surprising that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your report, you can actually see any issues that could be discovered.
+Through our detailed report, it’s no wonder that we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports